abgulati/Privion/README.md

 ### Transformers Dev Versions

-- Occasionally, a new LLM Arch might require the installation of Transformers from source, as the stable pip version may not be equipped to support the new model.
+- Occasionally, a new LLM architecture might require the installation of Transformers from source, as the stable pip version may not be equipped to support the new model.

 - In this case, install from source with the understanding that overall stability may be impacted - in almost all cases it's better to wait for a stable release!
     ```